Claude Debussy Biography (BBC)

 Among the composer’s last works, the ballet Jeux is regarded as a highlight, and of the six planned late sonatas only three were written.
 Of the three unwritten sonatas, that for the extraordinary combination of oboe, horn and harpsichord must rank among the most lamented of planned works never to have reached fruition.

 Claude Debussy Biography (Wikipedia)

 Achille-Claude Debussy (, 22 August 1862 – 25 March 1918), known since the 1890s as Claude-Achille Debussy or Claude Debussy, was a French composer.
-Along with Maurice Ravel, he was one of the most prominent figures associated with Impressionist music, though he himself disliked the term when applied to his compositions.
+He and Maurice Ravel were the most prominent figures associated with Impressionist music, though Debussy disliked the term when applied to his compositions.
 He was made Chevalier of the Legion of Honour in his native France in 1903.
 Debussy was among the most influential composers of the late 19th and early 20th centuries, and his use of non-traditional scales and chromaticism influenced many composers who followed.